Skip to Content

 4. Park Güell

-Park Güell is another of the most famous Gaudi attractions and a must-see in Barcelona!
+Park Güell is another of the most famous Gaudi attractions and one of the top fairytale places in Europe.
+It’s an absolute must-see in Barcelona!

 This magical garden was commissioned by the Spanish entrepreneur Eusebi Güell.
 He wanted a stylish park for Barcelona’s aristocracy to enjoy and this magnificent open space was the result.